-Developing Solutions provides a set of reference guides to aid in your testing, including dictionaries for the major protocols utilized in 3GPP 3G, 4G, and 5G core networks.
-Each dictionary, prepared from standards specifications, contains a list of protocol applications or procedures, each of which contains a table of messages and message codes valid for that application or specification.
-Every message description contains a table of message components (AVPs, IEs or attributes) for that message.
+Developing Solutions provides a set of reference guides to aid in your testing, including dictionaries for the control plane protocols used in 3GPP 3G, 4G, and 5G core networks.
+Each dictionary, prepared from standards specifications, presents a hierarchical view of the protocol from the application, procedure, or service level through the associated message definitions and down to the components (AVPs, IEs, attributes, or JSON structures) required or allowed in each message.

-Received messages are checked against the dictionary to find a template for that message type with a matching number and type of AVPs.
-The values of AVPs may be defined to a specific value, a list of acceptable values, a range of values, and/or minimum and maximum size.
-This allows validation of specific scenarios by using multiple templates for messages of the same type, effectively providing conditional validation.
+dsTest compares messages received against the dictionary to find a template for that message type.
+In other words, it searches for a message definition that matches the composition of the message received.
+The values of message components may be defined to a specific value, a list of acceptable values, a range of values, and/or minimum and maximum size.
+You may also define multiple templates for messages of the same type, effectively providing conditional validation.

 Similar to custom dictionary definitions, message validation templates defined within SmartEvents give you the maximum control of application-level message validation on a per-subscriber basis.
 When used in this manner, you can insert actual subscriber information in message components by inserting placeholder variables in your templates.
 Moreover, this feature is offered for SOAP and LDAP messages as well as Diameter and REST.